-Liverpool Law Society has links with a number of third-sector advice agencies and aims to support them in their work through a twice-yearly forum that the Society arranges and hosts in its premises and by advertising the volunteering opportunities and other needs of the agencies to our members and the wider legal community.
+Liverpool Law Society has links with a number of third-sector advice agencies and aims to support them in their work through a twice-yearly ‘Joint Forum on Access to Advice’ that the Society arranges and hosts in its premises and by advertising the volunteering opportunities and other needs of the agencies to our members and the wider legal community.

 Also invited to the Joint Forum on Access to Advice are the Liverpool City Region’s local authorities, private practice practitioners, members of the judiciary and others with an interest in ensuring there is access to justice.
 If you would like to find out more or apply to join the Joint Forum, please email firstname.lastname@example.org with your details.